4ndr4s/config-rules-with-auto-remediation/README.md

 # Org AWS Config Rules

+This repository provides a comprehensive solution for implementing AWS Config rules with auto-remediation across an organization.
+It includes CloudFormation templates, IAM roles, and Lambda functions to automate the process of evaluating and remediating non-compliant resources.

 | :exclamation: Single Account Test |
 |:----------------------------------|
 | **To manually test a single rule in a single region, follow the AWS documentation [here](https://docs.aws.amazon.com/config/latest/developerguide/evaluate-config_manage-rules.html).
 This is recommended before implementing the rule at the Org Level.** |